Resources and Documents

 3.4.3 Sudden Death

-During Sudden Death, players begin a new game.
-Players are required to gain an advantage in number of remaining Pokémon over their opponent.
-After each turn has been completed, tournament staff will determine the number of Pokémon that each player has remaining to determine if an advantage has been gained.
+During Sudden Death, competitors begin a new game.
+Competitors are required to gain an advantage in number of remaining Pokémon over their opponent.
+After each turn has been completed, tournament staff will determine the number of Pokémon that each competitor has remaining to determine if an advantage has been gained.

-If both players have the same number of Pokémon remaining at the end of the turn, the game continues for another turn.
+If both competitors have the same number of Pokémon remaining at the end of the turn, the game continues for another turn.

-If either player has more remaining Pokémon than their opponent at the end of the turn, that player wins the game.
+If either competitor has more remaining Pokémon than their opponent at the end of the turn, that competitor wins the game.

-If both players’ final Pokémon faint on the same turn, the game will end naturally.
+If both competitors’ final Pokémon faint on the same turn, the game will end naturally.
 In this case, the game will utilize in-built match resolution to determine the result of the game.

 3.4.4 Double Game Freeze